rasta-dave/Smart-Contract-Lottery/README.md

+# Credit goes to Patrick Collins @ Cyfrin for making this code available on his Youtube channel where he teaches this incredible stuff

 # Proveably Random Raffle Contract

 This project demonstrates a decentralized lottery system implemented using Solidity and tested with Foundry.
 It includes scripts for deploying the contract and interacting with it, and various unit and staging tests to ensure functionality.